IBM-Bluemix-Docs/mobilepush/c_overview_push.md

 You can choose to use the {{site.data.keyword.mobilepushshort}} service either as a part of MobileFirst Services Starter Boilerplate or as Bluemix [Dedicated Services](/docs/dedicated/index.html).
 You can also use an SDK (software development kit) and [REST APIs ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://mobile.ng.bluemix.net/imfpush/){: new_window} to further develop your client applications.

-The {{site.data.keyword.mobilepushshort}} service is enabled for [OpenWhisk](/docs/openwhisk/index.html).
+The {{site.data.keyword.mobilepushshort}} service is also enabled for [OpenWhisk](/docs/openwhisk/index.html).
 OpenWhisk is a distributed, event-driven compute service that is alternatively known as serverless computing.
 This allows developers to focus on writing application logic, and create actions that are executed on demand.

-## Push Notification service process
+## Service processes
 {: #overview_push_process}

 Mobile, Web browser clients and Google Chrome Apps & Extensions can subscribe and register for the {{site.data.keyword.mobilepushshort}} service.
 On start-up, the client applications will register and subscribe themselves to the {{site.data.keyword.mobilepushshort}} service.
 The notifications are dispatched to the Apple Push Notification Service (APNs) or Firebase Cloud Messaging (FCM)server and then sent to registered mobile device, browser clients or Chrome Apps & Extensions.